Communicative Sciences and Disorders (MS)

 Unless otherwise indicated, all of the above foundations/prerequisite courses are necessary for ASHA certification and state licensure.

-Additional non-CSD courses are also required to fulfill requirements for ASHA certification and New York State licensure, and therefore, to graduate from the MS program.
-These courses do not carry graduate units towards the required 48 MS degree units, and are not offered by the department/program.
-Students must have transcript units for each of the following areas: biological sciences, physics/chemistry, behavioral sciences, social sciences, and statistics for a total of at least 12 units.
+Additional non-CSD courses are also required to fulfill requirements for ASHA certification and New York State licensure, and therefore, to graduate from the Master of Science program.
+These courses do not carry graduate credits towards the required 48 Master of Science degree credits, and are not offered by the department/program.
+Students must have transcript credits for each of the following areas: biological sciences, physics/chemistry, behavioral sciences, social sciences, and statistics for a total of at least 12 credits.

 Accreditation

-The master of science (MS) education program in speech-language pathology (residential and distance education) at New York University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD, 20850, 800-498-2071 or 301-296-5700.
+The Master of Science education program in speech-language pathology (residential and distance education) at New York University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association:

 Admissions